SergiusTheBest/plog/README.md

 The rolling behavior is controlled by `maxFileSize` and `maxFiles` parameters:

 - `maxFileSize` - the maximum log file size in bytes
-- `maxFiles` - the number of log files to keep
+- `maxFiles` - a number of log files to keep

 If one of them is zero then log rolling is disabled.